smithatu/CRISP-DM-Project/README.md

 <a name="materials"></a>
 ## Materials
-1. **CRISP DM Notebook**: Notebook containing the full analysis using AirBnb Toronto data.
+1. **CRISP-DM_Project.ipynb Notebook**: Notebook containing the full analysis using AirBnb Toronto data.
 2. **map_toronto**: The interactive folium map.

 <a name="acknowledgement"></a>